BPATHAK10/EchoCraft/README.md

 # 🐚 EchoCraft - Custom Python Shell

-A POSIX-compliant shell built in Python, featuring a custom tokenizer, parser, and support for key shell functionalities like piping, redirection, and command history.
+A shell built in Python, featuring a custom tokenizer, parser, and support for key shell functionalities like piping, redirection, and command history.

 > ⚙️ **Originally inspired by the ["Build Your Own Shell" challenge](https://app.codecrafters.io/courses/shell/overview) from [CodeCrafters.io](https://codecrafters.io)**.
 This project began as part of that challenge but has since evolved into a fully custom implementation.